ehmahdee/RegEx-MD/GistRegEx.md

  There are a couple of quantifiers in this expression.
 The plus sign expression (`+`) is used to match one or more characters in the username and domain within the email address.
 In `([a-z0-9_\.-]+) ` the username or domain name can contain any combinations of these characters.
  The range quantifier `{2,6}` is used to match 2 to 6 characters in the TLD.
 The TLD can have any combination of lowercase letters as long as it is within 2 to 6 characters.

 ### Grouping Constructs

+Sections of the expression can be grouped using brackets (`[]`) and parentheses (`()`).
+This allows the segments to be repeated or edited as a whole portion.
+The section of `([a-z0-9_\.-]+)` is a grouped construct.

 ### Bracket Expressions

+Bracket expressions can be used to find and match an individual character from a set. `{2,6}` is a bracket expression that matches 2 to 6 chracters from the preceding set `[a-z\.]`.

 ### Character Classes

+Character classes, like bracket expressions, can be used to match a character from a set.
+For example `[a-z0-9_\.-]` would match any lowercase letter, number, underscores, dot, or hyphen in the username. the `\d` is a shorthand that can be used to match any digit.

 ### The OR Operator

-### Flags
+Typically a pipe symbol (`|`) is used as an OR operator.
+However, in this expression can be OR created by the use of brackets (`[]`) and paretheses.
+Everything in this expression that is between brackets can be used to create an OR by using a few characters to create a range.
+The section of `[a-z\.]` denotes that the TLD can contain any letter a through z and/or a `.`.
+Using both of these tools, you are able to effectively group and compare parts of the expression.

 ### Character Escapes

+Character escapes are used to match special characters that have specific meanings in regular expressions. the backslash `\` in `\.` is used to escape the dot so the expression knows that we're targeting the dot specifically and not the dot's purpose.
+Other character escapes like `\d` matches any digit.

 ## Author

 Emma Daily is a junior fullstack developer based in Los Angeles.
-After making the switch from the entertainment industry to programming she's excited to tackle new creative challenges.
+After making the switch from the film industry to programming, she's excited to tackle new creative challenges.

-GitHub profile

-Email
+If you have any questions, please email Emma at edaily94@gmail.com or visit her [GitHub profile](https://github.com/ehmahdee) to see her other projects.